 Thanks to his knowledge of armaments, Thiébaut IX, then Marshal of Burgundy, built a barbican to protect the entrance.
 This included a double wall on the north side of the fortress, and a rampart along the Moselle River.
 The fortress was so well protected that it was impregnable until the beginning of the 17th century.

 The 17th century

-After the death of Charles le Téméraire (Charles the Reckless) in 1477, who died at the Battle of Nancy, the fortress return under the reign of the Dukes de Lorraine until Marshal Créqui’s troops conquered it for Louis XIV.
+After the death of Charles le Téméraire (Charles the Reckless) in 1477, who died in the Battle of Nancy, the fortress returned under the reign of the Dukes de Lorraine until Marshal Créqui’s troops conquered it for Louis XIV.
 During the winter of 1670, it was destroyed and then completely razed.

 The 20th century

 The ruins of the fortress, which covered more than 5.5 hectares, were subsequently forgotten.
 Then in 1972 thanks to the current owner of the site, the Conurbation Committee of Épinal in conjunction with the Association Vieux Châtel, major work campaigns began.
 Finally, in 1988 the site was classified as a Place of Historic Interest and works have since been monitored and controlled by the Regional Direction of Cultural Affairs.